andreadidio98/CPP_VU/index.md

 ```

 The example above will not produce the expected output.
-The loop will not run because the *dynamic_array.size()* function call will return 0, and the vector will therefore not be filled with values.
-The code will compile, because there are no errors related to the c++ language.
+The loop will not iterate through the code block because the *dynamic_array.size()* function call will return 0, and the vector will therefore not be filled with values.
+The code will compile, because there are no errors related to the C++ language.
+However it is logically invalid and will hence produce unexpected (or no) output.

+## Exceptions

 ### GDB (EXTRA)